 At the Morpheus Clinic for Hypnosis our associates typically use the Elman induction technique to bring clients into hypnosis; the Elman induction allows most clients to enter hypnosis within four minutes.
 It includes built-in tests to ensure that the client has passed Level 3 on the Arons scale for hypnosis, which allows for deep hypnotic phenomena to be elicited.
 By adding contingencies for each test, our hypnotists ensure that every client reaches a usable level of hypnosis.

 What Happens During Hypnosis

 Getting into hypnosis only takes the first five minutes of your session.
 Once you’re in hypnosis, change occurs because of the suggestions we give and the processes we guide you through.
-Here are some techniques we might use in hypnosis:
+Here are two of the most common techniques that we use in hypnosis:

 Direct suggestion: This is what most people think of when they think of hypnosis.
 Direct suggestion means that hypnotist makes suggestions such as “Every breath of fresh air makes you feel healthy, proud and strong” or “You find it easy to move on from past mistakes.”

 Reframing: Hamlet said, “There is nothing either good nor bad, but thinking makes it so.”
 Reframing helps you to see a situation in an entirely new light, so that bad habits start to feel abnormal, and better habits start to feel right.